weakish/docs-en/views/rest_api.md

 As mentioned above, `username` and `password` are required, and `password` will be stored in encrypted form and LeanCloud will never return its value to client side.

-`region` is a custom attributes.
 You may add any extra custom attributes.
+`region` in the above is just an example.

-If the registration succeeded, LeanCloud will return `201 Created` and the `Location` will contain the URL for that user:
+If the registration succeed, LeanCloud will return `201 Created` and the `Location` will contain the URL for that user:

 ```sh
 Status: 201 Created